 You can start from the original code and then you can edit the script to develop your specific project.

 Check out the official doc of the Hexiwear library to get more info on how to use it.
 This module contains the driver for enabling and handling all Hexiwear onboard sensors and features.
-The HEXIWEAR class permits an easier access to the internal peripherals and exposes all functionalities in simple function calls.
+The HEXIWEAR class permits easier access to the internal peripherals and exposes all functionalities in simple function calls.

 More documentation and tutorials?